dimitryzub/serpapi-blog-posts-archive/Google/google_scholar/author_profile_results/javascript/profiles_results/google-scholar-profiles-results-scrape.md

 |`hl`|parameter defines the language to use for the Google search|
 |`view_op`|parameter defines what kind of search we want to use|

-Next, we write a function that helps us change the raw links to the correct links:
+Next, we write a function that helps us change the raw links to the correct links.
+We need to do this with links because some of them start with "/citations" and some don't have links:

 ```javascript
 function buildValidLink(rawLink) {